Bulk Google Index Checker

 • Improved SEO: Find issues that keep Google out.

-• Actionable Output – They give different ideas of what to correct next.
+• Actionable Output – Different ideas of what to correct next.

 How does this tool check indexing?